 We expect our doctors and other medical providers to use their best judgment and make the right diagnosis, especially when our lives are at stake.
 When a doctor fails to diagnose something properly, the consequences can be tragic.
 A cancer diagnosis is particularly important since early detection is one of the primary ways in which treatment can be improved and the outlook for recovery increased.

 When a doctor makes a mistake in diagnosing cancer that another, reasonable doctor would not have made, then it may be a case of medical malpractice.
-If you or someone you love has suffered from a cancer misdiagnosis, call Norton & Norton, P.C., at 816-454-5800 to discuss your options for free.
+If you or someone you love has suffered from a cancer misdiagnosis, call Norton & Spencer, P.C., at 816-454-5800 to discuss your options for free.
 Our Kansas City medical malpractice attorneys have a wealth of experience in these cases, and there is no obligation if you speak to them.

 Common Forms of Cancer Misdiagnosis

 There are different ways in which a cancer misdiagnosis can occur, often involving some critical error or negligence on the part of a doctor, a lab, a hospital, or another medical staff member.
 These include:

 - Failure to Diagnose – When the cancer is not diagnosed at all.
 This may be the simplest misdiagnosis that can occur, but that does not make it any less tragic.
 A failure to diagnose can happen in a few different ways.
 Sometimes, the doctor does not order the tests necessary to determine that a patient has cancer.
 Other times, the doctor might order the right tests, but then fail to read them properly and recognize that cancer is present.